paulkugener/page_turner/README.md

 Arduino script for a ESP32 BLE page turner

-## Need
+## Requirement

 I use a tablet to read music sheets.
-Sometimes I do not have a rest where I can turn to the next page I wanted to hold the page turner in my hand (not a pedal switch).
+Sometimes I do not have a rest where I can turn to the next page.
+I want to hold the page turner in my hand (not a pedal switch).

 ## Solution